Edward Trelawny (colonial administrator)

 Colonel Edward Trelawny (c.
 1699 – 16 January 1754) was a British Army officer, politician and colonial administrator who served as the governor of Jamaica from April 1738 to September 1752.
 He is best known for his role in signing the treaty which ended the First Maroon War between the colony of Jamaica and the Jamaican Maroons.
-Trelawny also sat in the British House of Commons from 1724 to 1735, representing the constituencies of West Looe and East Looe.
+Trelawny also sat in the British House of Commons from 1724 to 1732, representing the constituencies of West Looe and East Looe.

 Early life

 Edward Trelawny was born c.
 1699 in Trelawne, Pelynt.
 His father was Sir Jonathan Trelawny, 3rd Baronet, a Church of England bishop who played a major role in the Glorious Revolution.
 After studying at Westminster School and the University of Oxford, Trelawny entered into a political career, being elected to the British House of Commons in January 1724 after a parliamentary by-election, representing the constituency of West Looe.
 He was also given the position of commissioner of victualling, and spoke both in favour and against the policies of the Walpole–Townshend and Walpole ministries, claiming that he did not wish to be thought of "as a party man, which I think I am as little as any one, perhaps too little to please any one".

 A friend of fellow politician Sir Charles Wager, Trelawny vacated his parliamentary seat after being given the job of commissioner of customs in Edinburgh by Prime Minister Robert Walpole in December 1732.
 Two years later, he left Scotland and joined the Imperial Army of the Habsburg monarchy to fight against the French in the War of the Polish Succession.
 Trelawny was elected in absentia to Parliament for the constituencies of both West Looe and East Looe.
-However, both elections were declared void, as he was still serving as commissioner of customs in Edinburgh and ineligible to sit in Parliament.
+However, both elections were declared void (see Election petition), as he was still serving as commissioner of customs in Edinburgh and ineligible to sit in Parliament.
 Trelawyn wrote to Thomas Robinson on the matter:

 The elections, you know, are void of course upon account of my place.
 If Sir Charles does not get me out before a new election can be made, I can’t receive the benefit of the Looers’ favour so voluntarily bestowed on the mad volunteer: but I have left everything to Sir Charles Wager and whether I am to be senator, commissioner, or neither, I shall be easy under his decision and management.

 He stopped serving as commissioner of customs in Edinburgh in 1737, having given up his office as commissioner of victualling in December 1732.